 The Company has completed a study to assess whether a change in control has occurred or whether there have been multiple changes of control since the Company's formation.
 The study concluded that no change in control occurred for purposes of Internal Revenue Code section 382.
 The Company, after considering all available evidence, fully reserved for these and its other deferred tax assets since it is more likely than not such benefits will not be realized in future periods.
-The Company has incurred losses for both financial reporting and income tax purposes for the three months ended June 30, 2009.
+The Company has incurred losses for both financial reporting and income tax purposes for the three and nine months ended December 31, 2009.
 Accordingly, the Company is continuing to fully reserve for its deferred tax assets.
 The Company will continue to evaluate its deferred tax assets to determine whether any changes in circumstances could affect the realization of their future benefit.
-If it is determined in future periods that portions of the Company's deferred income tax assets satisfy the realization standard of SFAS No. 109, the valuation allowance will be reduced accordingly.
+If it is determined in future periods that portions of the Company's deferred income tax assets satisfy the realization standard of ASC 740 "Income Taxes" ("ASC 740"), the valuation allowance will be reduced accordingly.

-In June 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), which became effective for the Company beginning April 1, 2007.
-FIN 48 addresses how tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
-Under FIN 48, the tax benefit from an uncertain tax position can be recognized only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
+ASC 740 addresses how tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
+Under ASC 740, the tax benefit from an uncertain tax position can be recognized only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate resolution.
-The adoption of FIN 48 had no impact on the Company's financial condition, results of operations or cash flows.
+ASC 740 had no impact on the Company's financial condition, results of operations or cash flows.

 The Company has identified its federal tax return and its state tax return in California as major tax jurisdictions.
 The Company is also subject to certain other foreign jurisdictions, principally Mexico and The Netherlands.
-The Company's evaluation of FIN 48 tax matters was performed for tax years ended through March 31, 2009.
-Generally, the Company is subject to audit for the years ended March 31, 2008, 2007 and 2006 and maybe be subject to audit for amounts relating to net operating loss carryforwards generated in periods prior to March 31, 2005.
-The Company has elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes in accordance with FIN 48, and continues to reflect interest and penalties attributable to income tax positions and deductions would be sustained on audit and does not anticipate any adjustments, other than those identified above that would result in a material change to its financial position.
+The Company's evaluation of ASC 740 tax matters was performed for tax years ended through March 31, 2009.
+Generally, the Company is subject to audit for the years ended March 31, 2009, 2008 and 2007 and maybe be subject to audit for amounts relating to net operating loss carryforwards generated in periods prior to March 31, 2006.
+The Company has elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes in accordance with ASC 740, and continues to reflect interest and penalties attributable to income taxes, to the extent they arise, as a component of its income tax provision or benefit as well as its outstanding income tax assets and liabilities.
+The Company believes that its income tax positions and deductions would be sustained on audit and does not anticipate any adjustments, other than those identified above that would result in a material change to its financial position.